LABSIM/labsim-hugo/content/about.md

 ---

-First of all, every facilities can all work simultaneously in shared scenarios trough the LABSIM software simulation ecosystem.
+First of all, every facilities can all work simultaneously in shared scenarios trough the LABSIM Software Simulation Ecosystem.
 Actually, we maintain three physical means :

 ### 1. PYCSHEL - prototyping & conceptions of systems for helicopters

-TODO
+This bench stand for **P**rotot**Y**ping & **C**onception of **S**ystems for **HEL**icopter.
+It allows the researcher to design, prototype and test systems for Helicopters.
+It is composed of a CAVE for immersive display, four tactile-screen  for avionics and two seated cockpit : one with passive helicopeters sticks and another one with active side-sticks.

 | | | | |
 | --- | :---: | --- | :---: |